 If you’re confused by my mention of the North Coast 500 above, don’t be.
 If you don’t know what is, you do now: it’s one of the best road trips in the world.

-A 500-mile circular route which takes you to the most northern – and most remote – mainland parts of Scotland, it’s a surprisingly rural adventure along lochs, mountains and beaches.
+A 500-mile circular route which takes you to the most northern – and most remote – mainland parts of Scotland in the Scottish highlands, it’s a surprisingly rural adventure along lochs, mountains and beaches.

 Lots of the North Coast 500 is so remote and otherworldly that it feels like you’ve landed on a different planet.
 A friendly, beautiful planet with lots of fried food.